 You might consider creating a piece of art, working on some creative writing, or self-studying a new skill; for example, if you’ve been wanting to learn how to knit or how to speak a new language, this is the perfect opportunity to get started.
 Choose something you’re really interested in, but haven’t yet had the time to explore in as much depth as you’d like.

 If you do teach yourself a new skill or work on your own creative project, again, try to find a way to quantify your accomplishment.
 If you’ve learned a skill, try to put it to use by creating something that you can donate or sell, or enroll in an online class or workshop to track your progress.
 If you’re working on something creative, consider putting together an art show or entering your work into a contest upon your return.
 This way, there is a clear product that results from your relaxing retreat.

 If you’re interested in writing, hospitality, or the food industry, vacation can provide the opportunity to gain exposure to your field.
 You can easily quantify this by documenting your experience in the form of travel, food, or activity reviews.

 Publish your reviews on your own blog, a Facebook page that you create, or on an existing travel review site like TripAdvisor.
 TripAdvisor allows you to earn badges and other recognitions for being a top contributor, and your experience of reviewing your travels can fine-tune your awareness of some of the finer points of food and hospitality services.
 Just be careful to keep your tone respectful and mature; you never know who might end up reading it.

-In fact, your practice of writing these reviews could make a unique college essay topic, if you find that it’s something you excel at and that you’re passionate about, too.
+In fact, your practice of writing these reviews could make for a unique college essay topic, if you find that it’s something you excel at and that you’re passionate about, too.